Big-Life-Lab/cchsflow/README.md

 [![Lifecycle:
 development](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-*cchsflow* supports the use of the Canadian Community Health Survey (CCHS) through harmonization of variables across survey cycles from 2001 to 2014.
+*cchsflow* supports the use of the Canadian Community Health Survey (CCHS) through transformation of variables for harmonization across the survey cycles (currently, 2001 to 2014).

-The CCHS is Canada's primary population health survey.
-Statistics Canada administers the survey.
+The CCHS, administered by Statistics Canada, is Canada's primary population health survey.
 Information about the survey is found [here](http://www23.statcan.gc.ca/imdb/p2SV.pl?Function=getSurvey&SDDS=3226).
 The CCHS has a [Statistic Canada Open Licence](https://www.statcan.gc.ca/eng/reference/licence).

 *cchsflow* package includes:

 1. `variables.csv` - a list of variables that can be transformed across CCHS surveys.
 2. `variableDetails.csv` - information that describes how the variables are recoded.
 3. Vignettes describe how to use R to transform or generate new derived variables that are listed in `variables.csv`.
-Transformations are performed using `RecWTable()` from the `bllflow` R package. `variables.csv` and `variableDetails.csv` can be used with other stats programs. see [issue](https://github.com/Big-Life-Lab/cchsflow/issues).
+Transformations are performed using `RecWTable()` from the `bllflow` R package. `variables.csv` and `variableDetails.csv` can be used with other statistics programs (see [issue](https://github.com/Big-Life-Lab/cchsflow/issues)).
-3. Codebooks (metadata documents) for the original CCHS surveys -- see [CCHS_DDI](https://github.com/Big-Life-Lab/cchsflow/tree/master/inst/extdata/CCHS_DDI) folder.
+3. Codebooks (metadata documents) for the original CCHS surveys (see [CCHS_DDI](https://github.com/Big-Life-Lab/cchsflow/tree/master/inst/extdata/CCHS_DDI) folder).
 The PDF and DDI documents are a resource to examine how variables change across survey cycles.

 This repository does not include the CCHS data.
 Information on how to access the CCHS data can is [here](https://www150.statcan.gc.ca/n1/pub/82-620-m/2005001/4144189-eng.htm).
-The Canadian university community can also access the CCHS through [Odesi](http://odesi2.scholarsportal.info/webview/) -- See health/Canada/Canadian Community Health Survey.
+The Canadian university community can also access the CCHS through [ODESI](http://odesi2.scholarsportal.info/webview/) (see health/Canada/Canadian Community Health Survey).

 ## Usage